daattali/beautiful-jekyll/aboutme.md

 subtitle: Random information
 ---

-Hi, my name is Marcos Barbero and I'm Brazilian, however, nowadays I'm living in The Netherlands.
+Hi, my name is Marcos Barbero, I'm originally from Brazil but currently I'm living in The Netherlands.
 I'm a software engineer working mostly with Java since 2005-ish.

 What else do you need?